 A native of Western New York’s “Snowbelt,” Mrs. Connell loves Maine’s long winters.
 Whether it’s riding Sunday River’s Magic Carpet with her daughter or chasing her husband down the slopes, she can be found outside enjoying the white stuff.
 And when the seasons change, she enjoys hiking, biking, and horseback riding.

 As the On Snow Program Manager, Ms. Costello provides the oversight that keeps the Gould Academy Competition Program (GACP) running smoothly throughout the winter.
 With her bird’s eye view of the program, she manages the daily operation for the full-time and weekend GACP.
-Also Gould’s Business Development Coordinator, she seeks out and develops new business opportunities year-round with a focus on summer camps.
-Ms. Costello is a 1984 graduate of University of Maine at Farmington and brings to Gould Academy 25 years of experience in managing various programs and departments for both Sugarloaf and Sunday River ski resorts.
+Also Gould’s Winter Term Program Coordinator, she is the liaison between Winter Term student’s sending school and Gould Faculty.
+Ms. Costello is a 1984 graduate of the University of Maine at Farmington and brings to Gould Academy 25 years of experience in managing various programs and departments for both Sugarloaf and Sunday River ski resorts.
 She lives in Bethel in the Winter Term Dorm and has two children: Meghan ‘11 and Wyatt ’12.

 As the Associate Head of School Mrs. Donovan oversees the daily operations and well-being of Gould Academy — a role that comes naturally to her.
 She first came to the Gould community in 1980 as a nurse and served as the Director of Health Services for 25 years before moving into her current administrative role.
 A member of the Senior Administrative Team, Mrs. Donovan leads the Deans Council, the Innovative Leadership Team, and the Advising Counseling Team.
 She also oversees the Advisory Program, teaches psychology, and works closely with students, faculty, and staff.
 For Mrs. Donovan, Gould’s people, place, and programs come first and foremost.